-As a joint venture Shakori Hills Community Arts Center (local non-profit benefiting NC that hosts the Shakori Hills GrassRoots Festival) and Fingerlakes GrassRoots Festival (Trumansburg, NY based non-profit that produces the four seasons of GrassRoots Festivals series) organizations completed the purchase on December 10, 2013.
+As a joint venture, the Shakori Hills Community Arts Center and Fingerlakes GrassRoots Festival organizations completed the purchase on December 10, 2013.

-All donors who contributed to the “Buy-the-Farm” Campaign will be commemorated with a promised art installation this May, 2016, during the GrassRoots Festival.
-The Bridge of Souls commemorative ceremony will be Saturday, May 7th at 1:30pm.
+All donors who contributed to the “Buy-the-Farm” Campaign were commemorated with an art installation at the May, 2016 GrassRoots Festival.
+The Bridge of Souls commemorative ceremony was held Saturday, May 7th at 1:30pm.

 We hope you have enjoyed reflecting on where we’ve been and where we are; we wanted to paint a picture of what we’ve been working on the last several years and help you to have a realistic understanding of what you, the community, have helped create.

 Land Purchase News Coverage